JoFrhwld/FAVE/FAVE-align/README.md

     gcc -v

 If you see `-bash: gcc: command not found`, then you need to install the C compiler.
-Directions for that follow.
+Directions for that follow. ([Skip to directions for OS X Mavericks 10.9][mavericks])

 **Lion & Mountain Lion (10.7 & 10.8)**